WorkingCodePod/workingcode/src/episodes/198-battling-build-complexity.md

 ---
 title: "198: Battling Build Complexity"
-description: "In this episode, the hosts discuss the complexities and frustrations of deployment automation and DevOps, particularly focusing on the challenges faced with makefiles, continuous integration (CI) processes, and build systems. "
+description: "In this episode, the hosts discuss the complexities and frustrations of deployment automation and DevOps, particularly focusing on the challenges faced with makefiles, continuous integration (CI) processes, and build systems."
 date: 2024-10-02
 ---

-<script async defer onload="redcircleIframe();" src="https://api.podcache.net/embedded-player/sh/30227421-bc27-45c2-bfb4-861def7dd4cc/ep/1d261235-e85f-4dd1-9deb-3a2dea771016"></script><div class="redcirclePlayer-1d261235-e85f-4dd1-9deb-3a2dea771016"></div>
+<iframe allow="autoplay *; encrypted-media *; fullscreen *; clipboard-write" frameborder="0" height="175" style="width:100%;max-width:900px;overflow:hidden;border-radius:10px;" sandbox="allow-forms allow-popups allow-same-origin allow-scripts allow-storage-access-by-user-activation allow-top-navigation-by-user-activation" src="https://embed.podcasts.apple.com/us/podcast/198-battling-build-complexity/id1544142288?i=1000671538571"></iframe>

+In this episode, the hosts discuss the complexities and frustrations of deployment automation and DevOps, particularly focusing on the challenges faced with makefiles, continuous integration (CI) processes, and build systems.

+They explore tools like ZX from Google and Oclif from Salesforce to find better solutions for running and organizing commands.
+The conversation also touches on the difficulties of maintaining older legacy systems like ColdFusion.

 Follow the show and be sure to [join the discussion on Discord][working-code-discord]!
 Our website is [workingcode.dev][working-code] and we're [@WorkingCodePod on Twitter][working-code-twitter] and [Instagram][working-code-instagram].
 New episodes drop weekly on Wednesday.

-In this episode, the hosts discuss the complexities and frustrations of deployment automation and DevOps, particularly focusing on the challenges faced with makefiles, continuous integration (CI) processes, and build systems.

-They explore tools like ZX from Google and Oclif from Salesforce to find better solutions for running and organizing commands.
-The conversation also touches on the difficulties of maintaining older legacy systems like ColdFusion.

 And, if you're **feeling the love**, [support us on Patreon][working-code-patreon].